-The currency risk exposure, as at March 31, 2023, is \$9,815,709 in United States funds and \$11,715,328 in international funds (2022 - \$9,813,374 in United States funds and \$9,550,064 in international funds).
+The currency risk exposure, as at March 31, 2024, is \$10,275,115 (2023 - \$9,815,709) in United States funds and \$7,949,423 (2023 - \$11,715,328) in international funds.

 (ii) Interest rate risk:

 Interest rate risk is the risk that changes in market interest rates will affect future cash flows or fair values of financial instruments.
 Interest rate risk arises primarily from MakeWay's investment in interest-bearing financial instruments.
 The value of fixed income securities will generally rise when interest rates fall and decrease when interest rates rise.
 Changes in interest rates may also affect the value of the loan payable and equity securities.